 What does the future hold for marketing?
-I suggest the perception of marketing has fundamentally changed over the past twenty years and that is not good news for the marketing profession.
+I suggest the perception of marketing has fundamentally changed over the past twenty years and that is not good news for the future of the marketing profession.

 That said, this is not a marketing is dead post, far from it.
 Marketing, when properly defined, is just as important to company profitability as it ever was.
-I argue the functions of marketing will not disappear but marketing as a profession will.
+I argue the functions of marketing will not disappear but the future of marketing as a profession looks bleak.

 Marketing has struggled to define itself.
 It has failed to gain control of the buttons it must press to make a difference.
 Crucially it has failed to persuade corporate management it delivers value and is deserving of the support it needs.